RakhithJK/axllent-mailpit-wiki/Tagging.md

 ## Automatically tagging messages

-Messages can be automatically tagged via two methods - or via a `X-Tag` email header, or via basic word/phrase matches when receiving emails via SMTP.
+Messages can be automatically tagged via two methods - or via a `X-Tags` email header, or via basic word/phrase matches when receiving emails via SMTP.

-### `X-Tag` header
+### `X-Tags` header

-Mailpit will translate a comma-separated `X-Tag` message header into message tags, for example:
+Mailpit will translate a comma-separated `X-Tags` message header into message tags, for example:
 ```
-X-Tag: Tag 1, Tag 2, hostname
+X-Tags: Tag 1, Tag 2, hostname
 ```

 ### Word/phrase matches